-Then I lost it all—an unwanted divorce, years of unemployment and under-employment, and finally, bankruptcy.
+Then I lost it all—my wife to another person, years of unemployment and under-employment, and finally, bankruptcy.
 My self-esteem hit rock-bottom.
 I had built my identity around those things that eventually slipped through my hands.
 Without them, I was lost.
 I didn’t know who I was anymore.

 At first, I did everything I was taught to do to live the Christian life.
 I confessed my sins, asked for forgiveness over and over, read more of the Bible, prayed more often and more fervently, exercised more faith and tried harder—always tried harder!
 Where was God in it all?
 I didn’t realize it at the time, but I was on a do-it-myself roller-coaster that was getting me nowhere but short-lived ups, then downs that dragged on and on.

 I want to make it clear, however, that I never once blamed God; but I was terribly confused and perplexed to my wits end.

 Another Christmas rolled around.
 As usual, I was not altogether in the Christmas spirit.
 Yes, I celebrated the birth of Jesus.
 To be certain, I was thankful for my forgiveness and salvation.
 However, I needed something beyond what I had been taught about myself—that though I was forgiven and saved I remained unworthy and a sinner.
 How could I possibly be joyful and thankful over that?
 Was I no more than a forgiven serial sinner?